 This course explores the question of evolutionary theory from the perspectives of philosophy and biology.
-From the biological perspective, the course focuses on Mendelian inheritance, natural and sexual selection, speciation, and human evolution.
-From the philosophical perspective, the course focuses on questions such as essentialism vs. population thinking, Cartesianism vs. dialectical thinking, the developmental systems critique, self-organization, complexity theory, thermodynamics, human nature, and theology.
-Three credits.
+From the biological perspective, the course focuses on genetics, adaptive evolution, neutral evolution, the genetic impact of selection on populations, the origin and maintenance of genetic variation, the importance of development in evolution, the expression of variation, and coevolution.
+From the philosophical perspective, the course focuses on evolution as theory and ideology, the critique of the adaptationist program, evolution and contingency, typological versus population thinking, and the developmental systems critique.
+(Prerequisites: PH 10 and one 100-level philosophy course) Three credits.